<p><strong>Google Translate Disclaimer</strong></p>

 <p>Where an official translation is not available, Google™ Translate can be used.
 Google™ Translate is a free online language translation service that can translate text and web pages into different languages.
 Translations are made available to increase access to Government of Saskatchewan content for populations whose first language is not English.</p>

 <p>Software-based translations do not approach the fluency of a native speaker or possess the skill of a professional translator.
 The translation should not be considered exact, and may include incorrect or offensive language.
 The Government of Saskatchewan does not warrant the accuracy, reliability or timeliness of any information translated by this system.
 Some files or items cannot be translated, including graphs, photos and other file formats such as portable document formats (PDFs).</p>

 <p>Any person or entities that rely on information obtained from the system does so at his or her own risk.
 Government of Saskatchewan is not responsible for any damage or issues that may possibly result from using translated website content.
 If you have any questions about Google™ Translate, please visit: <a href="https://support.google.com/translate/?hl=en"><strong>Google™ Translate FAQs</strong></a>.</p>

 There are more than 2,000 km of railways under provincial jurisdiction.
 The 13 shortline railways offer important links between remote delivery points and the larger national rail lines of CN and CP Railways.

-VIA serves five stations in Saskatchewan at Saskatoon, Melville, Bigger, Unity, and Watrous.
-About 9,000 passengers access VIA Rail’s services at these stations and most of these travellers are from other provinces.
+VIA serves five stations in Saskatchewan at Saskatoon, Melville, Biggar, Unity and Watrous.
+About 9,000 passengers access VIA Rail’s services at these stations, and most of these travellers are from other provinces.